zahirahsseine/Weather-App-/README.md

 ## Step 4:Create a list of items:

   Finaly, After retreiving data, you have to settup our list :

-       Create component item, it has three props: degree value, date and icon that illustrate the state of the weather, this is the code:
+   -Create component item, it has three props: degree value, date and icon that illustrate the state of the weather, this is the code:

          import React from 'react'
          import {View,Text,StyleSheet,Image} from 'react-native'